From Anna: Plot summary

-As the Soldens' first Christmas in Canada approaches, the children are becoming more and more aware of the effects of the depression on their lives.
+As the Soldens' first Christmas in Canada approaches, the children are becoming more and more aware of the effects of the Great Depression on their lives.
 Instead of keeping with tradition in getting money from their parents to buy presents, the older children decide to come up with presents for their parents themselves.
 They struggle to include Anna, but in the end, decide she is "only a kid" and that their parents will not expect anything from her.
 Anna is hurt and infuriated by this, and she cannot keep her mood from her classmates the next day.
 When she describes her problem to Miss Williams, a flood of similar stories comes from her classmates.
 They all express a desire to give their parents a present that truly shows how much they are capable of.

 Miss Williams returns the next day with a plan.
 With money for supplies provided by herself and Dr. Schumacher, the children are going to weave wastepaper baskets.
 Some children are dubious, but Anna takes to it right away, weaving a beautiful basket.
 On Christmas Eve, after her siblings have presented their gifts for Mama and Papa, Anna brings hers out.
 Her parents are amazed and her siblings surprised, wondering how she could have made something so beautiful.
 Miss Williams and Dr. Schumacher, invited by Anna to share in the family's celebrations, arrive.
 The novel closes with the whole group singing "Silent Night", the children in English, and the adults (minus Miss Williams) in German.